Post job

 $38,427

-This data shows how men and women predominate in the medical claims processor position over time.
+This data breaks down the percentage of men and women in medical claims processor positions over time.
+Currently, 84.0% of medical claims processors are female.

 Male